CyanSalt/eslint-plugin-galaxy/docs/vue/no-empty-vue-options.md

 This rule will not check empty functions and objects with comments.
 You can leave empty options with any comments inside to avoid emitting lint errors.

+## Options

+This rule has an object option:

+- `"ignores"` ignores specified options

 ## Fail

 ```js